snowblind/LAPS/README.md

 Please feedback your donations to:charity dot rchourglass at gmail.com

 Please consider donating 5 euros per transponder and 30 euros for the decoder for personal use.
-If the transponder is used in a club/circuit with an admission fee, please consider dontaing 100 euros for the decoder.
+If the transponder is used in a club/circuit with an admission fee, please consider donating 100 euros for the decoder.

 The original RCTech thread author/designer (Howard Cano) license applies to the decoder project: